Graduate College Emerging Leadership Academy (GC-ELA)

 -

-We invite faculty, department chairs, and Directors of Graduate Education (DOGEs) to encourage graduate students or postdoctoral scholars in any discipline to participate.
-Upon acceptance into the GC-ELA, their major professor or PI, graduate program, or home department or will need to provide a worktag to cover the program's $600 costs.
+We invite faculty, department chairs, and Directors of Graduate Education (DOGE) to encourage graduate students or postdoctoral scholars in any discipline to complete the application form.
+Upon acceptance into the GC-ELA, the student’s/postdoctoral scholar’s major professor, home department or graduate program will need to pay $600 to cover the program's costs.

 PD@ISU is the application portal for GC-ELA.
 Applicants should first register here, then apply here.

 The Graduate College’s Emerging Leaders Academy (GC-ELA) was a great venue to meet other graduate students-leaders across the ISU campus, learn from current campus leadership, and engage in leadership activities and discussions.
-GC-ELA helped us develop the skills to build interdisciplinary collaborations and forge solutions from a diverse, equitable, and inclusive perspective.
+GC-ELA helped us develop the skills to build interdisciplinary collaborations and forge solutions from a novel perspective.

 Past Participant